 'It is a sad thing to think that many of those who once sat near us during interminable lectures, or played beside us on the cricket and football field, men with whom we had formed firm friendships at school before we ever came up to College, should be left forever on a little arid strip of land eight thousand miles away ...'

-Lieutenant Eric Hardwick Tayler was the first Collegian known to die during the First World War.
+Lieutenant Eric Hardwick Tayler was the first Collegian known to have died during the First World War.
 He died not from gunshot wounds but from double pneumonia at Hazebrouck Base Hospital, France on 9 Feburary 1915.
 He had been in the trenches for two weeks, serving with the 1st Battalion of the York and Lancaster Regiment.

 The campaign on the Gallipoli peninsula in Turkey claimed the next lives, including those of Major Frederick Stuckey, Lieutenant Alan Dawson and Lieutenant Herbert Richardson, who all died on 25 April 1915, the day of the Gallipoli landings.

 Major Stuckey, who attained a Master of Arts from Auckland University College (AUC) in 1902, was in his mid-30s and working as a teacher at King’s College when he left for war.
 Second Lieutenant Dawson, aged just 22, had taken law papers at AUC in 1911-1912 and was working as a law clerk when he signed up with the Australian Imperial Force.
 Twenty-three year old Lieutenant Herbert Richardson was working as an importer after studying as an undergraduate for a few years from 1910.